Factual/smaker/README.md

 when writing rules.
-Respectively, paths with wildcards have to use what's currently called `run_wildcards` in place of a general output path, and "DAG-tip" rules have to be marked with `params.FINAL = [path]` so the scheduler can generate the full DAG tree given whatever wildcards are required by the collection of modules.
+Respectively, paths with wildcards have to use what's currently called `run_wildcards` in place of a general output path, and "DAG-tip" rules have to be marked with `params.FINAL = [path]` so the scheduler can generate the DAG tree given whichever wildcards are required by the collection of modules.

 Refer to the [tutorial](examples/tutorial.md) for a walkthrough